getvariant/variant-server-stdext/README.md

 % git clone https://github.com/getvariant/variant-server-extapi.git
 ```

-The Variant ExtAPI is provided in the lib/variant-server-extapi-\<release\>.jar JAR file and the dependent Variant core library lib/variant-core-\<release\>.jar.
+The Variant ExtAPI is provided in the `lib/variant-server-extapi-\<release\>.jar` JAR file and the dependent library `lib/variant-core-\<release\>.jar`.
 You may either directly import these into your project or, if you use a dependency management tool like Maven, install them into your local Maven repository:

 ```
 % mvn install:install-file -Dfile=/path/to/variant-server-extapi-<release>.jar -DgroupId=com.variant \